Clinical-Genomics/chanjo/docs/sql.rst

 Sample (Meta) Data Table
 -------------------------
 The sample table is the latest addition to the SQL structure.
 It's a neat complement for consolidating all important information about the coverage analysis.
 Before you needed to keep track of e.g. the cutoff used for completeness yourself.
-Now this is linked to each sample directly in the SQLite database.
+Now this is linked to each sample directly in the SQL database.

 Included columns: